This website is best viewed in a browser that supports web standards.

 Living and Academic Learning Communities

-Learning communities offer an opportunity to reside with other students who share common interests and areas of study such as agriculture, business and natural sciences.
+Learning communities offer an opportunity to reside with other students who share common interests and areas of study such as agriculture, business, computer science, elementary education and natural sciences.

 Northwest offers many types of campus visits to fit your schedule.

 For the first-time ever, new students* can earn in-state rates, saving students more than $6,000.

 The Robert and Virginia Foster Fitness Center consists of 19,490 square-feet of open floor space accommodating state-of-the-art cardio and weight lifting machines.
 The building also houses a specified area for aerobics, spinning, yoga and various fitness courses.